-Acceptance guidelines for nursing and respiratory therapy include placement into freshman level English and minimum Accuplacer scores of at least 70 and at least 40 on algebra.
+Acceptance guidelines for nursing, dental hygiene, and respiratory therapy include placement into freshman level English and minimum Accuplacer scores of at least 70 and at least 40 on algebra for Nursing and Dental Hygiene, 50 for Respiratory Therapy.
 Testing may be waived if an applicant has previous assessment testing from another VSC or if the applicant has approved transfer credit in math and English.